 Tangible fixed assets are as detailed in note 20 of the financial statements.
 There has not been any permanent diminution in the value of the fixed assets.
-However, in 2021 the bank revalued its freehold properties on an open market basis.
-The resulting surplus of D202M Million which is comprised of the adjustments of D151.2M and D52.2M as shown in note 20 was transferred to a revaluation reserve account.

 EMPLOYEES

 The number of employees and the costs associated with these employees is as detailed in note 9.